 One of the primary benefits of selling your book on Amazon is the vast audience.
 With millions of customers actively browsing Amazon daily, there’s a higher probability that potential readers will stumble upon your book.
 Amazon has an infrastructure in place for shipping and payments, making it a convenient and professional option for independent authors to sell their work.

-Another advantage of publishing on Amazon is the ability to earn royalties on your book sales.
+Authors with a seller account on Amazon may be able to earn royalties on book sales.
 Amazon offers competitive royalty rates, with authors earning between 35% to 70% on every sale.
 The exact percentage you earn depends on your book’s list price, the location of the buyer and whether the book is published exclusively on Amazon.

 Tracking and Development Tools

 Along with this, Amazon provides easy-to-use tools for tracking book sales and audience engagement, allowing authors to make informed decisions about promotions and pricing.
-Amazon offers booksellers the opportunity to take advantage of its advanced marketing tools, such as targeted advertising and email campaigns, to further promote and sell their books.
+Amazon allows booksellers to take advantage of its advanced marketing tools, such as targeted advertising and email campaigns, to promote and sell their books.

 Cons to Selling Books on Amazon

 Publishing on Amazon is not without drawbacks.
 Take a look at some of the disadvantages you might experience.